 Serology: ANCA and Anti-GBM

 The diagnostic testing includes immunohistochemical, serological studies, flow cytometric analysis and electron microscopy.

-The Diagnostic Molecular Pathology Lab does not perform Immunologic Testing but is formally a part of the Warren 5 Immunopathology Unit including its administrative structure.
+The Center for Integrated Diagnostics (CID) (formerly Diagnostic Molecular Pathology) does not perform immunologic testing but is formally a part of the Warren 5 Immunopathology Unit including its administrative structure.

 In addition, the following faculty members closely interact with the Unit:

 The Immunopathology Unit performs all the immunohistochemical studies (immunofluorescence and immunoperoxidase) for surgical pathology, cytopathology and autopsy services.
 This includes studies performed on renal, skin, heart, and liver biopsies, allografts (kidney, liver and heart), tumor markers and hormone receptors (estrogen and progesterone receptors) and prognostic markers (HER-1/c-erbB-2).
 In addition, serological assays for the detection of antineutrophil cytoplasmic antibodies (ANCA) and anti-glomerular basement membrane (anti-GBM) antibodies, which were developed in the laboratory, are performed and available for reference laboratory testing.
 Immunopathology is also a reference laboratory for C4d staining by both indirect immunofluorescence and by immunohistochemistry for renal and cardiac transplants.